apache/beam/website/www/site/content/en/case-studies/scio.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-**[Cloud Dataflow](https://cloud.google.com/dataflow):** Google Cloud Dataflow is a fully managed service for executing Apache Beam pipelines within the Google Cloud Platform ecosystem.
+Scio is a Scala API for Apache Beam and Google Cloud Dataflow inspired by Apache Spark and Scalding.